Dynamics of a compressible gas injected into a confined porous layer

 Further reducing the viscosity ratio to $\mathcal{M} = 10^{-3}$ with $\zeta = 10^{-4} $ (figure~\ref{fig:M_10-3_zeta_10-4}) reveals the characteristic features of the ultra-low-viscosity regime described in Appendix~\ref{app:verylowviscosity}.
-In this regime, most of the interface remains stationary throughout the evolution, except for the thin film along the upper boundary; this is so narrow (figure~\ref{fig:M_10-3_zeta_10-4}b) that the source supplies only a negligible flux to this region.
-Consequently, pressure accumulates within the main gas bubble at a rate that is approximately linear in time when $\mathcal{Q}=1$ (figure~\ref{fig:M_10-3_zeta_10-4}c).
+In this regime, most of the interface remains stationary throughout the evolution, except for the thin film along the upper boundary; this is so narrow (figure~\ref{fig:M_10-3_zeta_10-4}b) that the source supplies a negligible flux to this region.
+Consequently, the pressure {rises} within the main gas bubble at a rate that is approximately linear in time when $\mathcal{Q}=1$ (figure~\ref{fig:M_10-3_zeta_10-4}c); the slight deviation of $P(0,t)$ from linearity reflects the slight expansion of the gas domain as the thin film elongates.
 An analytical solution of the reduced-order model (\ref{eq:put24}) for $\mathcal{Q}=1$ implies that

 In this limit, spreading is driven primarily by the build-up of pressure in the gas bubble rather than directly from the mass flux delivered by the source.
 As a result, the position of the upper contact line $X_u$ initially grows quadratically in time.
 The approximation (\ref{eq:xulv}) agrees well with the full numerical simulation of (\ref{eq:put2}) across the entire evolution (figure~\ref{fig:M_10-3_zeta_10-4}d).